simonw/sqlite-generate/README.md

     sqlite-generate data.db --seed=myseed

+By default each table will contain between 0 and 2 foreign key columns to other tables.
+You can control this using the `--fks` option, with either a single number or a range:

+    sqlite-generate data.db --columns=20 --fks=5,15

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: